adaptlearning/adapt-contrib-assessment/README.md

 It is not a single [question component](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#question-components).
 It is an extension that provides a score for all the [question components](https://github.com/adaptlearning/adapt_framework/wiki/Core-Plug-ins-in-the-Adapt-Learning-Framework#question-components) contained within a single [article](https://github.com/adaptlearning/adapt_framework/wiki/Framework-in-five-minutes#content-structure) and that communicates the score to the LMS if so configured.
 It does not display results.
 Results are presented with the [Assessment Results](https://github.com/adaptlearning/adapt-contrib-assessmentResults) component (for the results from a single assessment) or the [Assessment Results Total](https://github.com/adaptlearning/adapt-contrib-assessmentResultsTotal) component (for the results from multiple assessments).

 >**Important:**
 >The **Assessment** extension applies to the entire article.
 Since `_randomisation` may reorder blocks within the article, it is highly recommended to include only question components within the assessment article.

-The Results component should be placed in a separate article, *not* within the assessment article.
+**The Results component must be placed in a separate article, *not* within the assessment article. **

 >Blocks inside an assessment article must contain a question.
 Any blocks containing only presentation components will not be rendered when the article is restored.